wp-plugins/dukapress/readme.txt

 Right now, it works very similarly to the regular shop mode - i.e. when people click on the "Inquire" button, it adds the product(s) to the shopping cart.
 When the site vistors go to checkout, they will then be presented with a form which they fill to inquire about products in the cart.
 You therefore HAVE to have your shopping cart widget displaying somewhere for the "Inquire" button to work.

+= Why is nothing happening when I press "Add to cart"?
+Why is the AJAX not working? =

+The cart should be inside DIV with class="dpsc-shopping-cart".

+Just put the cart code inside DIV tags to look like:
+<div class="dpsc-shopping-cart">cart code</div>

 == Screenshots ==

 [View Screenshots](http://www.flickr.com/photos/moshthepitt/sets/72157624534741496/ "DukaPress screenshots")